 Unlike most shoot'em-ups at that time, players control a gunman walking on feet and move between the grounds.
 He can shoot diagonally when the players move him sideways.

 A family of outlaws known as the Wingates stroll into a peaceful frontier town and kill its sheriff, plunging it into lawlessness and making it easy prey for bandit raids.
 It's left to a lone gunman to fight back against the Wingates and restore order.

 It received a Spiritual Successor in 2004 called Red Dead Revolver, and that received a Spiritual Successor 6 years later called Red Dead Redemption, followed by its prequel eight years after the release of the first RDR.

 Tropes used in Gun.Smoke:

-- Ninja: The boss of the third stage in the arcade, and the fourth stage in the console/computer versions.
+- Ninja: The boss of the third stage in the Arcade version, and the fourth stage in the console/computer versions.
 He specializes in throwing shurikens and teleporting to random places with smoke bombs.

-- Power Up Mount: In the arcade and NES versions, the player can obtain a horse that allows him to move faster and absorb a few extra hits before dying.
+- Power Up Mount: In the Arcade and NES versions, the player can obtain a horse that allows him to move faster and absorb up to 3 hits before dying.

 - "Wanted!"
 Poster: Each stage begins by displaying a wanted poster of the area boss, his name, and the weapon he uses.